Mages-Alliance/library/tomes/meta/scan/cast_scan.md

-# Spell of Deprecation Scanning
+# Charm of System Scanning

 This spell enables systematic detection of outdated components in the workshop through multi-signal analysis.
 It identifies charms, scrolls, tomes, and infrastructure that may be deprecated due to architectural evolution.